 To identify additional skills, make a list of the following: your work and volunteer experiences, activities you enjoy and your educational experiences.
 Once you have identified the activities, list the skills you used for each and identify the ones you most enjoyed using.

 5. Identify your academic strengths and list courses in which you have done well.
-In what tasks do you believe you are competent or do very well (e.g., writing papers, taking essay tests, summarizing written materials, working with numerical figures, participating in or leading group discussions)?
+In what tasks do you believe you are competent or do very well (e.g., writing papers, taking essay tests, summarizing written materials, working with numerical figures, conducting research in a lab, participating in or leading group discussions)?

-6. Read the following list of career values.
-Rank order the list from 1-16.
-Use "1" as the most important.
+6. The following is a list of common career values.
+Rank order the list using “1” as the most important.

 ___ Job security